A Cure for Wellness: Casting

+Filming

 Principal photography for the film began on June 22, 2015 and took place mainly at Babelsberg Studio (co-producer) in Potsdam, Germany.

-Another great part of the film was shot at Hohenzollern Castle, in the German municipality of Bisingen.
-Eve Stewart, the set designer, stated that the castle was chosen out of a group of German castles because "rather than looking initially frightening, [it] gave the impression of being a sort of sanctuary from modern life that we’d all like to get to."
-The castle was closed to the public for filming from July 13 to July 24, 2015.
+Another part of the film was shot at Hohenzollern Castle, in the German municipality of Bisingen.
+Eve Stewart, the set designer, stated that the castle was chosen out of a group of German castles because "rather than looking initially frightening, [it] gave the impression of being a sort of sanctuary from modern life that we'd all like to get to."
+The castle was closed to the public for filming from July 13 to 24, 2015.
 Aside from Hohenzollern, parts of the film were also shot in Saxony-Anhalt and Zella-Mehlis, Germany.
 An abandoned hospital in Beelitz-Heilstätten, Germany, served as a location for many of the hospital interiors.
-The film received funds of €8.1 million, from the German Federal Film Fund (DFFF), as well as €500,000 from Medienboard Berlin-Brandenburg.
+The film received funds of €8.1 million from the German Federal Film Fund (DFFF), as well as €500,000 from Medienboard Berlin-Brandenburg.

-Benjamin Wallfisch composed the score for the film, with music conductor Gavin Greenaway and performed by Chamber Orchestra of London in Abbey Road Studio.

 The water tank scenes took two weeks to film.
 DeHaan and the director communicated through an intercom, and DeHaan wore a buoyancy and body-positioning waist harness connected with wires and an oxygen tank.

 Verbinski and the crew used a rubber drill in the scene where Dr. Brennan, the facility's dentist, drills through Mr. Lockhart's healthy tooth without anesthesia.
 According to DeHaan, he was genuinely nervous and his reaction was used in the filming.
 Verbinski stated that the scene had compositing, and DeHaan stated there was no outright CGI.
 DeHaan filmed the scene while wearing a dental gag and strapped to the chair.

 In the car crash scene, DeHaan was placed into a harness inside a device described by Bryan Alexander of USA Today as being similar to a rotisserie before being tossed around.
 DeHaan stated that he experienced his sole filming injury there, in which his arm was dislocated from and then relocated into the socket in its shoulder.

 The German actors used in the scene in which Lockhart is assaulted by elderly people had no prior experience in film acting.
 Alexander wrote that this scene "wasn't as torturous as it appears."

+Isaacs describes Volmer as "so completely convinced that he has the right way and that he has simple answers to other people's problems," which results in the patients at the Volmer Institute placing "themselves at his mercy."